simple-guide-to-converting-prometheus-metrics-to-graphite-using-telegraf

 Monitoring with Graphite is often easier than with Prometheus because it uses a simple, hierarchical naming system that's intuitive to manage.
 Its storage model is also designed for long-term data retention without complex setups, which is perfect when historical data matters.
 By converting Prometheus metrics to Graphite, you streamline your monitoring to one consistent format, reducing the hassle of juggling multiple systems.

-In this article, we'll detail how to send system performance metrics to a Prometheus endpoint, and configure Telegraf to collect, convert, and forward them to a Graphite data source.
+In this article, we'll detail how to export Prometheus metrics to an endpoint, and configure Telegraf to collect, convert, and forward them to a Graphite data source.

 Getting Started with the Telegraf Agent